FalcoSuessgott/vault-kubernetes-kms/docs/configuration.md

 ```

 ### Example TLS Configuration
-It is recommended, to specify the CA cert that issued the vault server certificate.
-To do so, you would have to create a Kubernetes secret containing Vaults CA certificate PEM encoded.
+It is recommended, to specify the CA cert that issued the vault server certificate, to connect to the Vault Server using HTTPS.

+To do sou you would have to copy the PEM-encoded CA Cert on the node where the plugin is running and then adjust the manifest to mount that directory as a volume and then use that path and specify it in the [`"VAULT_CACERT"`](https://developer.hashicorp.com/vault/docs/commands#vault_cacert) environment variable.

+!!! note
+    Note that you cant reference a secret here, because static Pod cant reference any other Kubernetes API Objects.

 Example: